 Heeey!
 Here with some porch freshness today: a new door color (same old door), a new doorbell button, a fresh coat of exterior paint on the wood and eaves, and the removal of a handrail.
 It all adds up to a much cleaner look!

 Why am I painting the same weird scrolly old door again when there is a new door taking up space in the garage waiting to be hung?
 Umm, mostly because I’m crazy.
 Secondarily, because I have a hunch the new door is gonna be a long time coming.
 Hanging doors is one of our most dreaded house jobs and I foresee it continually dropping to the bottom of the list.
 Considering that, I was ready to move past the coral, which was only supposed to be short lived.
-The color was fun and all, but certainly wasn’t doing the exterior paint color any favors.
+The color was fun and all, but certainly wasn’t doing the house exterior paint color any favors.
 I tried out a bright turquoise this time around, a color that seriously brings out the best in the tan exterior.
-It’s the same color I used on our backyard mosaic wall: Behr water park.
+It’s the same color I used on our backyard mosaic wall: Behr Water Park.

 We finally switched out the old doorbell button for this starburst repro from Rejuvenation and rewired our long chime doorbell so that it actually works again!
 (Read more about them here.)
 How cute!
 How loud!
 It was disconnected for so long to address some electrical iffies that we all forgot how boisterous and wonderful our chimes are.
 The back porch doorbell only warrants one ding, but ringing the front door button produces an entire song!
 This massive beast, made by Rittenhouse, is 4.5 feet tall and is one my favorite original fixtures in the house, even though kids constantly crash into it when barreling down the hall (…or intentionally slam it when they are pissed to get a rise out of me…totally works).